jeffhuyghebaert/pax-republica/content/theme/factions/jedi-order/_index.md

 title: "Jedi Order"
 date: 2020-11-10T21:07:27-08:00
 draft: false
+image: /img/factions/jedi-order.jpg
+summary: For countless generations, the Jedi Knights, an order of warrior-monks based out of Coruscant’s Jedi Temple, defend the ideals of peace and justice throughout the galaxy.
+The Jedi are a religious order who worship the Light Side of the Force, both serving it and using its power to fight against the forces of the Dark Side.
+The lightsaber is the signature weapon of the Jedi, who train since childhood to use it to protect themselves and innocent lives.
+Jedi are revered and respected in the Republic, but further from the Core Worlds they are sometimes seen as little more than myth and legend; some cultures even disdain the very idea of the Jedi.

 ---

 For countless generations, the Jedi Knights, an order of warrior-monks based out of Coruscant’s Jedi Temple, allied with the Republic to defend peace, justice, and democracy throughout the galaxy.